Weobe/pod2-kudos-email-server/README.md

 web server to send group emails :)
 The server needs to have Rust installed.

-To set the webserver for your company, create the gmail account (something like kudos@company_name.ord) and then add it to the server_setup\.env file.
+To set the webserver for your company, create the gmail account (something like kudos@company_name.org) and then add it to the server_setup\.env file.

 Go to the https://myaccount.google.com/apppasswords website to set an app password for this Gmail account.
 Set KUDOS_PASSWORD in server_setup\.env file to be this app's password.